 This degree program focuses heavily on individual performance instruction in the classical tradition.
 Through solo recitals, master class participation, and performance in chamber music and larger ensembles, students gain practical experience and earn academic credit.

-Because well-educated performers understand music's foundations and progression, the program also emphasizes knowledge of music theory and history/literature.
+The program also emphasizes knowledge of music theory, aural skills and historical inquiry to help performers become well-rounded musicians.
 A school-sponsored referral service provides opportunities for student soloists and ensembles to gain performing experience for pay in Nashville.

-OBJECTIVES: The composition major emphasizes creation and analysis of music in an ever-evolving culture, encouraging students to develop a deep knowledge of self while fostering a greater understanding of the musical world around them.
-Students focus on repertoire and craftsmanship, primarily in (but not limited to) the art music field, and may then employ those skills and techniques to explore other areas of interest, such as film scoring, jazz composition, musical theatre composition, electroacoustic music, computer composition, and experimental music of various kinds.
-Our students steadily develop and refine aural and analytical proficiency, compositional techniques, and artistic intuition.
-Broad in scope, the program further encourages students to hone performance skills and passionately engage with the disciplines of musicology, philosophy, literature, and art.
+The composition major emphasizes creation and analysis of music in an ever-evolving culture, encouraging students to develop a deep knowledge of self while fostering a greater understanding of the musical world around them.
+Students focus on repertoire and craft, primarily in (but not limited to) the art music field, and may then employ those skills and techniques to explore other areas of interest, such as film scoring, jazz composition, musical theater composition, electroacoustic music, computer composition, and experimental music of various kinds.

-PROFESSIONAL PREPARATION: The Composition Department's Composer-in-Residence Program provides students with multiple opportunities to engage with prominent living composers each year.
+The Composition Department's Composer-in-Residence Program provides students with multiple opportunities to engage with prominent living composers each year.
 Composition majors also have at least three performance opportunities each year on the student-governed "Living Sounds" concert series.
-Finally, the summation of the composition major's career at the Blair School is a full-evening portrait concert of works selected from his/her portfolio, or a large-scale capstone project of similar scope.
-Alumni have continued on to successful careers both inside and outside of music, and/or graduate studies in film scoring, arranging, and composition in multiple genres and aspects of the music industry, including arts administration and business.

 Liberal Arts Core

-Blair students have the flexibility to complete a second major or minor in another undergraduate school at Vanderbilt.
-All Vanderbilt students with two majors receive only one degree; for Blair students this is the Bachelor of Music degree.
+Blair majors have the flexibility to complete a second major or minor in another undergraduate school at Vanderbilt (and this is a requirement for Bachelor of Musical Arts students.)
+All Vanderbilt students with two majors receive only one degree; for Blair students this is the Bachelor of Music degree or a Bachelor of Musical Arts degree.
 Because this is not a dual-degree program, it is completed in four years.
-For Blair students in the performance, musical arts (not musical arts/teacher education), and composition majors, both academic and free electives can be used to satisfy the requirements of a second major or minor.
-Please note that computer science is the only second major available to Blair students in the School of Engineering.
-Minors in Engineering are also available.
-Most students who wish to study engineering and music choose to enroll in the School of Engineering as their home school and in Blair as a second major or minor.
-The neuroscience major in the College of Arts and Science is also not a major that Blair students can combine with the B.Mus. degree.
+Please note that Computer Science is the only second major available to Blair students in the School of Engineering.
+Most students who wish to study an area in the School of Engineering and also stuy Music choose to enroll in the School of Engineering as their home school and then pursue a second major or minor in Blair.
 For complete information on second majors and the pre-med track, please consult the Undergraduate Catalog and the Blair Student Handbook.

-Opportunities for Music Minors, Second Majors, and Non-Majors
+Opportunities for Music Minors, Second Majors, and Non-Music Majors

 Blair offers all Vanderbilt students opportunities to make music a part of their lives and academic focus.
-The school offers private instruction for credit in any instrument or voice, as well as for group instruction in piano, guitar, voice, percussion and fiddle.
-Courses designed for music majors are open to all students with sufficient background and expertise.
-A number of classes are designed especially for non-majors, including music literature/history, theory, and music business.
+The school offers private instruction for credit in any instrument or voice, as well as for group instruction in Piano, Voice, and Percussion.
+Courses designed for music majors are open to all students with sufficient background and expertise, and a number of classes, including Musicology/Ethnomusicology, Theory, Arts Entrepreneurship, and Music Business, are designed especially for non-majors.

-All Vanderbilt undergraduate students may audition for membership in Blair's performing groups, including the Vanderbilt Orchestra, Vanderbilt Wind Ensemble, Vanderbilt Symphonic Choir, Vanderbilt Chorale, Brass Choir, Blair Big Band and Vanderbilt Opera Theatre.
-Students in Vanderbilt's other undergraduate colleges may also audition for a minor in music, music history, or music performance— or a second major in music.
-Those intending to complete a second major or minor in music do not need to audition during the admissions process, but instead, are expected to enroll in a semester of private lessons in voice, keyboard, guitar, or an orchestral instrument at the Blair School before auditioning for the program.
+All Vanderbilt undergraduate students may audition for membership in Blair's performing groups, including the Vanderbilt Orchestra, Vanderbilt Wind Ensemble, Vanderbilt University Singers, Vanderbilt Chorale, Blair Big Band and Vanderbilt Opera Theatre.
+Students in Vanderbilt's other undergraduate colleges may also audition for a minor in music, music history, music composition, or music performance— or a second major in music.
+Those intending to complete a second major or minor in music do not need to audition during the admissions process, but instead, are expected to enroll in a semester of private lessons in voice, piano, or an orchestral instrument at the Blair School before auditioning for the program.
 Auditions for a minor or second major in Blair may take place at the end of the first fall semester as an undergraduate, if recommended by a private instructor.
 See more details.